gilcrest/httplog/README.md

 ### Add Unique ID and Key Request Elements to Context

 **httplog** middleware creates a unique ID to track each request.
-In addition, it adds several request elements to the request Context that can be accessed with helper functions later.
+In addition, it adds several request elements to the request context that can be accessed with helper functions later.

 #### Unique Request ID